dipranjan/opensourcemlbook/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 agent that learns an optimal policy has done very well, but in practice this rarely happens.
 For the kinds of tasks in which we are interested, optimal policies can be generated only with extreme computational cost.
-A well-defined notion of optimality organizes the approach to learning we describe in this book and provides a way to understand the theoretical properties of various learning algorithms, but it is an ideal that agents can only approximate to varying degrees.
+A well-defined notion of optimality organizes the approach to learning we describe here and provides a way to understand the theoretical properties of various learning algorithms, but it is an ideal that agents can only approximate to varying degrees.
 As we discussed above, even if we have a complete and accurate